Agent Framework — AI Agent Framework: Live Stats & TrendScore

 Getting Started

-5. Try running the agent using the `run` method to verify it works, such as `print(await agent.run('Write a haiku about Microsoft Agent Framework.'))`
+4. Use the `agent.run()` method to execute the agent, such as `print(await agent.run('Write a haiku about Microsoft Agent Framework.'))`

 About